tcztzy/swarmx/README.md

 # Overview

-Swarm focuses on making agent **coordination** and **execution** lightweight, highly controllable, and easily testable.
+SwarmX focuses on making agent **coordination** and **execution** lightweight, highly controllable, and easily testable.

 It accomplishes this through two primitive abstractions: `Agent`s and **handoffs**.
 An `Agent` encompasses `instructions` and `tools`, and can at any point choose to hand off a conversation to another `Agent`.

 These primitives are powerful enough to express rich dynamics between tools and networks of agents, allowing you to build scalable, real-world solutions while avoiding a steep learning curve.

 > [!NOTE]
-> Swarm Agents are not related to Assistants in the Assistants API.
+> SwarmX Agents are not related to Assistants in the Assistants API.
 They are named similarly for convenience, but are otherwise completely unrelated.
-Swarm is entirely powered by the Chat Completions API and is hence stateless between calls.
+SwarmX is entirely powered by the Chat Completions API and is hence stateless between calls.

-## Why Swarm
+## Why SwarmX

-Swarm explores patterns that are lightweight, scalable, and highly customizable by design.
-Approaches similar to Swarm are best suited for situations dealing with a large number of independent capabilities and instructions that are difficult to encode into a single prompt.
+SwarmX explores patterns that are lightweight, scalable, and highly customizable by design.
+Approaches similar to SwarmX are best suited for situations dealing with numerous independent capabilities and instructions that are difficult to encode into a single prompt.

 The Assistants API is a great option for developers looking for fully-hosted threads and built in memory management and retrieval.
-However, Swarm is an educational resource for developers curious to learn about multi-agent orchestration.
+However, SwarmX is an educational resource for developers curious to learn about multi-agent orchestration.
 Swarm runs (almost) entirely on the client and, much like the Chat Completions API, does not store state between calls.

 # Examples